 - Once all of the students have shared and received a part of the yarn ball, it should look like a spider web.
 Invite each student to, one at a time, drop his or her string.

-- Discuss what would happen if we didn't work as a group — the answer is that everything would fall apart.
+- Discuss what would happen if we didn't work as a group (everything would fall apart).

-Step 4: Continue self-portraits by having the students draw pictures of what is important to them on the outside area of their self-portraits.
+Step 10: Continue working on the self-portraits by having students draw pictures of what is important to them on the outside area of their self-portraits.

-Step 1: Have the students fill in all the white areas on their self-portraits.
+Step 11: Have students fill in all the white areas on their self-portraits.
 Invite them to add more color and detail to the pictures.

-Step 2: Mount the kids' self-portraits onto construction paper that is larger than the portraits, thereby forming a frame.
+Step 12: Mount the self-portraits onto construction paper that is larger than the portraits, forming a frame.

-Step 3: Have the students tell you what is important to them.
-Type up their responses and add the dictation to the bottom of the picture.
+Step 13: Have students tell you what is important to them.
+Type up their responses and add the dictation to the bottom of the students' self-portraits.

 Supporting All Learners

-For my English-language learners: I pair them with an English-only model to work with and sit next to.
+I pair my English-language learners with an English-only model to work with and sit next to.
 If my English-language learner is having trouble responding to the question about what is important to them, I let them point to a picture or a real object.

 - Paint a class mural.